Fear of the Dark (Iron Maiden album): Album cover

-According to the band's biographer, Mick Wall, the Fear of the Dark album cover depicts their mascot, Eddie, "as some sort of Nosferatu tree figure leering at the moon".
-It was the group's first not to be designed by artist Derek Riggs, whose contributions were rejected in favour of Melvyn Grant's.
+According to the band's biographer, Mick Wall, the Fear of the Dark album cover by Melvyn Grant depicts their mascot, Eddie, "as some sort of Nosferatu tree figure leering at the moon".
+It was the group's first not to be designed by artist Derek Riggs, who said in 2006 that he had a dispute with Smallwood and Steve Harris over the cover art concept.
+He submitted over 20 sketch ideas ranging from Eddie being a werewolf to a vampire and then a monster leaning over the foot of the bed, to which all were rejected.
+In frustration, Riggs told the manager to "find someone else," hung up the phone, and would not work with the band for some time.
 According to Iron Maiden's manager, Rod Smallwood, the band began accepting contributions from other artists as "We wanted to upgrade Eddie for the 90s.
 We wanted to take him from the sort of comic-book horror creature and turn him into something a bit more straightforward so that he became even more threatening."
+Grant, who was familiar with the band's work, applied to the job, and decided "to see how sinister I could make Eddie" without resorting to the blood and sharp objects featured in previous art, instead being more psychological, "so I created this Eddie as part of a tree set in a pleasant wood that you might like to wander through on a beautiful moonlit night, thinking all is wonderful.
+But unbeknown, the trail would lead a poor innocent soul straight to Eddie’s lair and even if you had no fear of the dark at the time, you defiantly would from then on."
+Grant added that he tried to create an illusion that there is an extra body alongside Eddie fused to the tree.
 Following Fear of the Dark, Grant has produced several more covers for Iron Maiden, making him the band's second most-frequent artist after Riggs.